Andrew Carroll: Reviving the Armed Services Editions

 In 2000, Carroll approached book publishers and encouraged them to revive the Armed Services Editions (ASEs), which were paperback books formatted to fit into a cargo pocket and distributed specifically to American troops during World War II.
 (Beginning in 1942, the U.S. military partnered with publishers to disseminate more than 120 million ASEs.
 This giveaway represented the largest free distribution of fiction and non-fiction books in the history of the world.
 More than 1,300 titles were published, including mysteries, biographies, crime stories, adventure novels, and classic works of literature by authors such as Ernest Hemingway, John Steinbeck, and Herman Melville.
 The original ASEs were discontinued in 1947.)

 In 2000, Carroll began working with major publishers to bring back the ASEs.
-Hyperion, Simon & Schuster, Random House, Oxford University Press, and Dover Publications were among the first to join together to publish and give away free ASEs to troops overseas and serving on U.S. warships.
+Hyperion, Simon & Schuster, Random House, Oxford University Press, and Dover Publications were among the first to join to publish and give away free ASEs to troops overseas and serving on U.S. warships.
 More than two million copies of the following titles were distributed: Medal of Honor: Profiles of America's Military Heroes from the Civil War to the Present, by Allen Mikaelian, with commentary by Mike Wallace (Hyperion); Henry V, by William Shakespeare (Dover); The Art of War, by Sun Tzu (Dover); Wry Martinis, by Christopher Buckley (Random House); and One Thousand and One Nights, translated by Geraldine McCaughrean (Oxford University Press).
 The books were formatted in the same "cargo pocket" size and have the same vintage appearance as the original ASEs from World War II.
 Unlike the original ASEs, the new books were paid for entirely with private donations.
 No government funding was used.